 This program was approved by Council on December 8, 1986.
-In 2016, Pink Ocean Hospitality received \$106,030.59 under this economic development subsidy.
-There were thirteen (13) participants in the program.
+During 2020, no applicant received \$100,000 or more of his economic development subsidy.
 The total amount of subsidies funded by the Commercial Façade Improvement Forgivable Loan Program are as follows: